-Agency MBS and Non-Agency MBS, excluding Interest-Only Strips, and other securities rated AA and higher at the time of purchase
+Agency MBS, Non-Agency MBS and other securities, excluding Interest-Only Strips, rated AA and higher at the time of purchase

-Interest income on mortgage-backed securities and other securities is accrued based on the respective outstanding principal balances and their corresponding contractual terms.
-Premiums and discounts associated with Agency MBS and Non-Agency MBS, excluding Interest-Only Strips, and other securities rated AA and higher at the time of purchase are amortized into interest income over the estimated life of such securities using the effective yield method.
+Interest income on mortgage-backed and other securities is accrued based on the respective outstanding principal balances and corresponding contractual terms.
+Premiums and discounts associated with Agency MBS, Non-Agency MBS and other securities, excluding Interest-Only Strips, rated AA and higher at the time of purchase, are amortized into interest income over the estimated life of such securities using the effective yield method.
 Adjustments to premium and discount amortization are made for actual prepayment activity.
-On at least a quarterly basis, we estimate prepayments for our securities and, as a result, if prepayments increase (or are expected to increase), we will accelerate the rate of amortization (accretion) on premiums or discounts and make a retrospective adjustment to historical amortization (accretion) on the premiums or discounts and make a retrospective adjustment to historical amortization.
+We estimate prepayments at least quarterly for our securities, and as a result, if prepayments increase (or are expected to increase), we will accelerate the rate of amortization on premiums or discounts and make a retrospective adjustment to historical amortization.
+Alternatively, if prepayments decrease (or are expected to decrease) we will reduce the rate of amortization on the premiums or discounts and make a retrospective adjustment to historical amortization.